Aliesha Newman

-Aliesha Newman (born 16 September 1995) is an Australian rules footballer playing for Sydney in the AFL Women's (AFLW) competition.
-She previously played for the Melbourne Football Club and for Collingwood.
+Aliesha Newman (born 16 September 1995) is an Australian rules footballer playing for Greater Western Sydney in the AFL Women's (AFLW) competition.
+She has previously played for Melbourne, Collingwood, and Sydney.

 Early life

 Newman was born in Queensland and is of Ningy Ningy Indigenous Australian descent.
 Her family is from Redcliffe, Queensland and she spent some of her youth on the Sunshine Coast, Queensland but moved to Melbourne in Victoria where Newman was raised and schooled.

 AFLW career

 Melbourne

 Newman was recruited by Melbourne as a free agent in October 2016.
 She made her debut in the fifteen point loss to Brisbane at Casey Fields in the opening round of the 2017 season.
 She missed the next three matches before returning for the round five match against Greater Western Sydney at Blacktown International Sportspark Oval.
 She played the remainder of the season to finish with four matches for the year.
 Melbourne signed Newman for the 2018 season during the trade period in May 2017.
+Newman was awarded Goal of the Year in 2018 for her goal in round 2 against Adelaide.